The Ultimate Guide To Copywriting For SEO

 Step 1: Work out your marketing funnel

-You thought we were going to launching into tons of writing tips, but the fact is SEO copywriting starts with the marketing funnel.
+You thought we were going to launch into tons of writing tips, but the fact is SEO copywriting starts with the marketing funnel.

 Marketing funnels map user intent to different stages of the buying process.
 It typically includes three stages: